 As video gains in popularity, brands are turning to this format to host live-streamed seminars over the web.
 The appeal is obvious: anyone can join from anywhere, and content is presented in a personal, engaging way.
 Many established events now offer webinars of their sessions, thanks to strides in live-streaming technology.
 As Facebook Live and Twitter’s Periscope battle it out to bring livestreaming to the mainstream, we’ll see more and more events being broadcast into cyberspace – for a fraction of the price and with minimal technical know-how required.

+As far as marketing terms go, everyone should be aware of the importance of engagement.
 Customer or guest engagement is any interaction a consumer has with your brand.
 Customer engagement can be facilitated via myriad touchpoints: an event, an in-store experience, a conversation on social media, and the like.
 As customer experience becomes more important than ever, so too does your ability to find ways to meaningfully engage your guests.
 Just like ERMTM, optimal guest engagement relies on data: the more you know about someone, the better equipped you are to create and provide relevant, targeted channels of communication.

 Also known as ‘closed loop marketing’.
 The alignment between sales and marketing thanks to data-driven insights.
 Smarketing entails a symbiotic relationship between the sales and marketing teams.
 As inbound marketing authority, Hubspot explains: “Sales teams report to Marketing about what happened to the leads that they received, which helps Marketing understands their best and worst lead sources.”
 Smarketing enables brands to see how each marketing activity (an event, social media campaign, etc.) results in a lead or a sale.
 When done properly, you can focus on the marketing tactics that are most effective, and reduce spend on those that are less so.